When to see your PCP or use other medical services

 • Hospital admissions

-It has details about your personal coverage and how to make the most of your plan.
-You can find the website on your Aetna Member ID card.
+It has details about your coverage and how to make the most of your plan.
+Log in to your secure member website to watch it now.

 Coordinating your services includes consulting with other plan providers about your care and how it is progressing.
 Since your PCP will provide and coordinate most of your medical care, we recommend that you have your past medical records sent to your PCP’s office.